grafana/writers-toolkit/docs/sources/writing-guide/contribute-release-notes/index.md

 So how do you decide whether to write a What’s New post for your latest improvement?

-### Add a What’s New for anything that could make a customer say “oo! 😃 ” or “ooo… 😬 ”
+### Add a What’s New for anything that could excite or concern a customer

 What's new content should address changes that have some kind of material impact on the user experience.